Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Orcas have a complex social structure of subpods, pods, clans, communities, and herds.
 The pods or groups are usually made up of several females, calves, and one to two males.
 There may or may not be juveniles in the pod.
 Each pod produces a specific number and type of calls, a dialect.
 Some of the calls are unique to the pod while others are shared and form the basis for a language group called a clan.

 Native peoples of coastal regions regarded orcas, not with hostility, but with awe and respect.
 They figured prominently (and still do) in their storytelling and art as evidenced by the colorful figures portrayed on totem poles.
 Some considered them to be the custodians of the sea from which they would give people gifts of strength, food, and health.
 On the other hand they were regarded by non-natives as blood thirsty, voracious predators extremely dangerous to humans.
 As late as 1973, the U.S. Navy’s diving manuals described orcas as extremely ferocious warning that they “will attack human beings at every opportunity.”
 Now we know that the only attacks on humans have been those made on trainers in theme parks where the animals perform.
-In British Columbia and Norway orcas were shot on sight because they were believed to compete with humans for herring and salmon.
-Since the yield of oil from an orca was only 4.4-5.6 barrels in contrast to the 30-45 barrels from a sperm whale, orcas were not a target of whalers.
+In British Columbia and Norway, orcas were shot on sight because they were believed to compete with humans for herring and salmon.
+Since the yield of oil from an orca was only 4.4-5.6 barrels in contrast to the 30 to 45 barrels from a sperm whale, orcas were not a target of whalers.

 As top predators in their ecosytems, orcas have no natural predators.
 They are, however, faced with man-made threats.
 A major one is toxic pollution from organochlorides such as PCBs, DDT, and dioxins.
 The level of PCBs in both the southern and northern resident populations measures 100 parts per million, far greater than the danger level estimate of 17 parts per million for negative impacts on the immune and reproductive systems of harbor seals.
 Other threats include declining prey availability, especially of salmon, caused by overfishing and habitat loss, perception by members of the fishing industry that orcas are the reason for the declines of fish, impacts of noise pollution from increasing shipping and sonar testing by the military, entanglement in fishing gear, and effects of growing recreational and commercial whale watching boats, a concern not shared by all researchers but being studied.